 Ethereum vs Ethereum Classic

-You must have heard about Ethereum and Ethereum Classic if you have experience trading in the crypto market.
+You must have heard about Ethereum & Ethereum classic if you have experience trading in the Crypto market.
 Are they replicas of each other?
 Why do they have similar names?

-In this article, we will look at the history of these two coins in greater detail.
-Let us try to understand the differences and similarities between the two coins.
+We will take a closer look into the history of these two coins in this article.
+Let’s try to understand the differences & similarities between the two coins.

 Ethereum was created in 2015 by Vitalik Buterin.
 It uses blockchain technology to authorize Smart Contract Agreements.
 These code-enabled agreements eliminate the need for middlemen as these contracts are automatically authorized when certain agreed-upon conditions are met by the parties.

-Ethereum has a market cap of close to $188 billion, making it the second largest crypto in the world.
-It is the most popular choice for investors after Bitcoin (BTC).
+Ethereum has a market cap close to $188 billion, making it the second largest crypto in the world.
+It is the most desired choice for investors after Bitcoin (BTC).

-There are numerous advanced use case studies available, including NFTs, decentralized apps, stablecoins, and many others.
+There are many advanced use case studies such as NFTs, Decentralised apps, Stablecoins & many more.

 Ethereum Classic (ETC):

-The fundamentals of the network are changed in a hard fork.
-The Ethereum community had to decide whether to continue on the same network and incur the loss or recover the lost capital by creating a hard fork.
-As a result, a new blockchain was created, which operates with a different set of rules.
+The fundamentals of the network are changed in a ‘hard fork’.
+The Ethereum community had to make a decision, whether to continue on the same network & incur the loss or recover the lost capital by creating a ‘hard fork’.
+As a result, a new blockchain was created which operates with a different set of rules.

-Today, this new blockchain is known as the ETH blockchain, while the older blockchain is the Ethereum Classic(ETC).
-The ETC token powers Ethereum Classic.
-These are used to build Decentralized applications and other functionalities.
+Today, this new blockchain is known as the ETH blockchain while the older blockchain is the Ethereum Classic(ETC).
+ETC token powers Ethereum classic, these are used to build Decentralized applications & other functionalities.

-- Mining methods: Ethereum will soon move to a Proof of Stack (POS) mining process while Ethereum Classic uses the more traditional method of a Proof of Work (POW) process.
+- Mining methods: Ethereum will soon move to a Proof of Stack (POS) mining process while Ethereum classic uses the more traditional method of Proof of Work (POW) process.
 POS is much more energy efficient as it involves staking instead of solving complex problems.

-- Blockchain functionality: Smart contract-enabled applications can be built using both Ethereum and Ethereum Classic networks.
+- Blockchain functionality: Smart contract-enabled applications can be built using both Ethereum & Ethereum Classic networks.

 - Prospects: Ethereum Blockchain will soon be more efficient as it will migrate to Proof of Stake from Proof of Work.
 The POS model will have more operations per unit as the transaction speed of the network is faster than the POW model.
 Programmers will build more apps due to this faster method.
-ETC is energy-consuming and slow as it still works with the Proof of Work method.
+ETC is energy consuming & slow as it still works with the Proof of Work method.

-With superior use cases and promising prospects, Ethereum is the clear winner.
-The ETH blockchain can power innovative apps due to its stunning functionalities and a more flexible ecosystem.
-ETH is a household name in the crypto space despite its price moving up and down due to market volatility.
+With superior use cases & promising prospects, Ethereum is the clear winner.
+ETH blockchain can power innovative apps due to its stunning functionalities & a more flexible ecosystem.
+ETH is a household name in the crypto space despite its price moving up & down due to market volatility.
 It is still growing rapidly every day.